Acai bowls are all the rage these days for a good reason. The

-And cranberries can also prevent gum disease by reducing plaque producing bacteria.
+Cranberries can also prevent gum disease by reducing plaque producing bacteria.

 They have a tremendous amount of antioxidant capacity and 100 grams of fresh cranberries has an ORAC value score of 9,090.

-The polyphenols found in cranberries help to reduce the risk of cardiovascular disease by preventing platelet build-up and reducing blood pressure.
+The polyphenols in cranberries help to reduce the risk of cardiovascular disease by preventing platelet build-up and reducing blood pressure.

-Consume Antioxidant Berries Year Round!
+Antioxidant Berries Year Round!

 Antioxidant berries can be found year round these days.
-You can find them fresh, dried, or in the frozen section of grocery stores.
+You can find them fresh, dried, or in the frozen section of your grocery stores.